ballyeiei/ThaiLicensePlateRecognization/README.md

-# Thai License Plate Recognization by using CNN
+# Thai License Plate Recognition by using CNN

 Hello this is my DL project